 The ‘Stay at home’ rule ended.
 However, travel should be kept to a minimum and you should continue to stay local where possible.

-From 12th April, more restrictions are being lifted.
-You are now able to:
+On 12th April, more restrictions were lifted.
+You are currently able to:

 Access indoor leisure facilities (like gyms and indoor pools) by yourself or with your household.